RGB-WG/rgb.tech/content/software/wallets.md

 bg-color = "green"
 +++

-RGB wallets are developed by community and independent vendors.
+RGB wallets are developed by the community and independent vendors.
 Please keep in mind that there is no "official" RGB GUI wallet.

-**NB: All existing wallets were not yet updated to the latest RGB protocol version v0.10 and are not compatible with the modern RGB contracts.
-If you are interested in trying the new RGB v0.10 features please use [command-line tool].**
+**NB: All existing wallets are not yet updated to the latest RGB protocol version v0.10 and are not compatible with modern RGB contracts.
+If you are interested in trying the new RGB v0.10 features please use the [command-line tool].**

 * ### [MyCitadel](https://mycitadel.io)

-  The first GUI wallet supporting RGB, created back in 2021 by people who developed RGB.
-It provides cross-platform desktop wallet and iOS/iPad wallet.
-Mobile wallet allows to work with fungible RGB assets.
+  The first GUI wallet supporting RGB, was created back in 2021 by people who developed RGB.
+It provides a cross-platform desktop wallet and an iOS/iPad wallet.
+Mobile wallets are able to work with fungible RGB assets.

 * ### [BitMask](https://bitmask.app)